Krembil Research Institute: Facilities

 Krembil receives support from the Toronto General/Toronto Western Hospital Foundation which is currently embarked upon a $200 million "Brain Campaign" to support neuroscience research at Krembil.
 The campaign had raised over $273 million as of January 2016.

-Strategic Research Alliances
+Strategic research alliances

 The Krembil has many strategic research alliances, nationally and internationally, to facilitate and enhance the delivery of its research mandate.
 Two of the strategic research alliances are: